KoRick95/rkdesign/index.md

 <h2>Projects</h2>
 <img align="centre" width="496.1" height="701.6" src="https://github.com/KoRick95/sliceoflifeweb/blob/main/SliceofLife.jpg?raw=true" alt="Slice of Life"> <br>
 <a href="http://sliceoflife.com.au/"> Slice of Life</a> <br>
-Slice of Life is a third person creature creation simulator which aims to engage player creativity at its core.
-Players separate and use parts of familiar creatures such as fish and snakes in order to create bipedal creatures consisting of said parts.
-The goal of the project is to engage and provide a fun experience for the target persona, which has a penchant for exploring every possibility in a game.
+Slice of life is a third person creature creation simulation where you play as a cat wizard appeasing the demands of Aristo-cats to make Frankenstein-esque monsters while trying to find what their own purpose in the world is.

 <h2>Contact</h2>
 If you have any enquiries or are in need of assistance then please get in touch at <a href="mailto:korick.0005@gmail.com"> korick.0005@gmail.com</a>